Fonta1n3/FullyNoded/Docs/JoinMarket.md

 ### Configure Tor
 - open your `torrc` file, usually located at `/etc/tor/torrc`
-- add the following to it and save it:
+- add the following to it and save it (the directory is an example, use whatever you want):
     ```
-    HiddenServiceDir /HOME/user/hidden_services/jmwalletd (any path where you want your tor hostname to be saved for the jmwalletd)
+    HiddenServiceDir /HOME/user/hidden_services/jmwalletd
     HiddenServiceVersion 3
     HiddenServicePort 28183 127.0.0.1:28183
     ```